ValeriyAndreevichPushkarev/LitographyWithoutDifraction/README.md

 Why you don't use holographic lithography?
 You will get interference only in places where two coherent beams intersect each other.
 (Yes, down to atom i guess)

 Lloyd's mirror for example.
+Or you can use biprism.

 You will see no interference in places where you don't have direct and refracted rays.

 You can control interference with optical path length.
-(To make a mask)
+(To make a mask on biprism/LLoyd\s mirror)

 And you don't have any diffraction at all.